torusco/github-workflows/README.md

 * based on v7.3
 * switch to github oidc provider (remove SAML and saml.to)
 * terraform base version 1.6.6 and now parameterized as input
+* python default is now 3.11 unless you pass it

 ## steps to migrate to this version